 Valentin Bondarenko was a Soviet fighter pilot who died during a training accident in Moscow in 1961.
 Bondarenko was participating in a 15-day endurance experiment in which he was staying in a low pressure altitude chamber that consisted of at least 50 percent oxygen.
 Taking off some of the biosensor monitors from his body, he cleaned the areas with an alcohol-soaked cotton ball.
 When he threw the cotton ball away, he accidentally threw it onto the hotplate on which he was heating his tea, setting the cotton ball ablaze.
 He tried smothering the fire with his wool coveralls, but the flames engulfed the room.
 Because of the pressure difference, it took doctors nearly a half an hour to open the door, by which time Bondarenko was severely burned over his entire body.
 He died of shock 16 hours later.

 Valentin Vasiliyevich Bondarenko was a Soviet fighter pilot selected in 1960 for training as a cosmonaut.
 He died as the result of burns sustained in a fire during a 15-day low-pressure endurance experiment in Moscow.
-The government concealed the death, along with Bondarenko's membership in the ...more
+The government concealed the death, along with Bondarenko's membership in the cosmonaut corps, until 1980.
+A crater on the Moon's far side is named after him. ...more on Wikipedia

 Age: Died at 24 (1937-1961)